zackluckyf/advanced-social-network/README.md

 Run `ng lint` to lint the code.

+## Continuous Integration

+After pushing to github the project is sent to travis to be built and tested https://travis-ci.org/zackluckyf/advanced-social-network

+Following successful integrations the project is sent to Heroku for deployment.

-## Deployment
+## Continuous Deployment

 **Deployments will not work on forked versions**

-heroku config:set NPM_CONFIG_PRODUCTION=false makes heroku install dev dependencies
+Used the heroku cli `heroku config:set NPM_CONFIG_PRODUCTION=false` which makes heroku install dev dependencies.

-Added so flag can be flipped in production and didn't have to move cli to dependencies just for heroku
+Added so flag can be flipped in non heroku production and didn't have to move Angular cli to dependencies just for heroku.

 Current live heroku app https://zack-social-network.herokuapp.com